LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/add-more-students-to-class.md

+---
+title: "How do I add more students to a class I have already created?"
+isPublished: true
+---

 # How do I add more students to a class I have already created?

 There may be times when you need to add more students into a class.
 If you want to increase the capacity of a scheduled class, you must have unused class vouchers available.
 The class must match the new vouchers' course.